xpack/web-doxygen/website/docs/api/classes/reflist.md

-<p>Create a list of items that are cross referenced with documentation blocks</p>
+Create a list of items that are cross referenced with documentation blocks

 <dl class="doxyParamsList">
 <dt class="doxyParamsTableTitle">Parameters</dt>